cyber-dojo/saver/docs/readme.txt

 - with versioning I could also drop the lining/unlining for extra speed?

 - fix coverage gaps
-- kata.create(starter.manifest) has same race-condition
 - fix todos
 - client uses SaverException (like web)
 - use fast JSON eg Oj
 - add parallel branch in web repo
-- fix messages for partial web degradation (saver,ragger)
+- fix web footer messages for partial degradation (saver,ragger)
 - try out images on local server and under versioner

 - for k8s